• Skip to primary navigation

 Jump to Recipe Print Recipe

-This vegan spinach artichoke dip far exceeds the dairy-based version that I used to love before I was vegan!
-This savory dip is so creamy, it's loaded with spinach, artichoke hearts, and the creamiest cashew sauce.
 It's absolutely delicious and it makes a great appetizer to share with family and friends.
-I can also tell you that this gluten-free and oil-free recipe is loved by vegans and non-vegans alike!
+I can also tell you that this recipe is loved by vegans and non-vegans alike!
 I always make this dip to bring to family gatherings, for our Thanksgiving dinner, and for Christmas dinner, and everyone raves about it!

-How to Make Vegan Spinach Artichoke Dip
+How to Make It

 First, you're going to make the creamy cashew cream sauce.
 Start by boiling the raw cashews in water for 10 minutes and then carefully drain the water out and discard it.